bitcoin-core/bitcoincore.org/_posts/en/posts/2016-06-21-csv-softfork-instructions.md

 For miners that allow bitcoind to set the block version automatically, no further action is required.
 Please note it will keep generating blocks with version 0x20000001 until block #419328 at which point is will automatically unset bit 0.

-## For miners who are using or manually setting nSequence field of the coinbase transaction
+## For miners who are using or manually setting nSequence field of the generation transaction

-Some miners may use the nSequence field of the coinbase transaction as the mining nonce.
+Some miners may use the nSequence field of the generation transaction as the mining nonce.
 With the activation of [BIP68][], such miners must pay extra attention.

-If miners are interfering with the nSequence of the coinbase transaction in any manner, they must make sure that the nVersion of the coinbase transaction (*not* the block version) must be 1 or below.
-One way to ensure this is to hardcode the nVersion of the coinbase transaction as 1.
+If miners are interfering with the nSequence of the generation transaction in any manner, they must make sure that the nVersion of the generation transaction (*not* the block version) must be 1 or below.
+One way to ensure this is to hardcode the nVersion of the generation transaction as 1.

-If you do not use nSequence field of the coinbase transaction, but have to set it manually, please use a value of 0xffffffff.
+If you do not use nSequence field of the generation transaction, but have to set it manually, please use a value of 0xffffffff.

 Failing to follow the above instructions may result in generation of invalid blocks, causing a chain fork and monetary loss of the concerned miners and general Bitcoin users.

-No further action is required for miners who are using the default coinbase nSequence and nVersion values provided by bitcoind.
+No further action is required for miners who are using the default generation nSequence and nVersion values provided by bitcoind.

-## For miners who are using or manually setting the nLockTime field of the coinbase transaction
+## For miners who are using or manually setting the nLockTime field of the generation transaction

 This is less common since the Stratum protocol does not support the use of nLockTime field as the mining nonce.
 But miners doing so must pay extra attention due to the activation of [BIP113][].

-If a miner is interfering with the nLockTime of the coinbase transaction in any manner, they must make sure that the value, if interpreted as an UNIX timestamp (i.e. >= 500000000), must be smaller than the median timestamp value of the past 11 blocks, unless the nSequence of the coinbase transaction is exactly 0xffffffff.
+If a miner is interfering with the nLockTime of the generation transaction in any manner, they must make sure that the value, if interpreted as an UNIX timestamp (i.e. >= 500000000), must be smaller than the median timestamp value of the past 11 blocks, unless the nSequence of the generation transaction is exactly 0xffffffff.

-If you do not use nLockTime field of the coinbase transaction, but have to set it manually, please use a value of 0.
+If you do not use nLockTime field of the generation transaction, but have to set it manually, please use a value of 0.

 Failing to follow the above instructions may result in generation of invalid blocks, causing a chain fork and monetary loss of the concerned miners and general Bitcoin users.

-No further action is required for miners who are using the default coinbase nLockTime values provided by bitcoind.
+No further action is required for miners who are using the default generation nLockTime values provided by bitcoind.

 [1]: /en/contact/
 [2]: /en/2016/06/08/version-bits-miners-faq/#when-should-miners-set-bits